Canon 6D Mark II vs Nikon D7100

 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in February 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II comes out slightly ahead of the D7100 (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II emerges as the winner of the contest (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D Mark II and the Nikon D7100 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 6D Mark II or the D7100.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.